 What is an Inkwell / Inkstand?

-The inkwell is a small jar or container, often made of glass, porcelain, silver, brass, or pewter, which contains ink for an artist or writer.
-The artist or writer dips the brush, quill, or dip pen into the inkwell as required.
-An inkwell usually has a lid to prevent evaporation and spillage.
-Some inkwells which were specifically made for travellers were designed with special tight lids, which could survive a long, arduous journey via horseback without leaking into the owner’s luggage.
+The inkwell is a small jar, often made of glass, porcelain, silver, brass, or pewter, which contains ink for an artist or writer to dip their brush, quill or pen into.
+An inkwell usually has a lid to prevent evaporation and spillage, examples made specifically for travellers, were designed with air tight lids; these covers, ensured the inkwell managed an arduous journey via horseback without leaking into the owner’s luggage.

-An inkstand, (or desk standish) is a stand or tray used to hold various writing instruments, often including a tightly-capped inkwell and a sand shaker for rapid drying.
-A pen wiper would often be included, and from the mid-nineteenth century, a compartment for steel nibs - which replaced quill pens - was usually a component.
+An inkstand (or as they were known between the 15th and 18th Century - desk standish), is a stand or tray used to hold various writing instruments, often including a capped inkwell and a sand shaker for rapid drying.
+A pen wiper would often be featured and from the mid-nineteenth century a compartment for steel nibs was usually a component.

-The earliest that we can date the conception of the inkwell is with the Ancient Egyptians, where members of wealthy or upper-class families hired scribes to write for them.
+Earliest forms of inkwells date back to the Ancient Egyptians, members of wealthy or upper-class families hired scribes to write for them.

-These scribes used small ink palettes housed in pieces of stone with round hollows for each separate colour of ink.
-Over time, these palettes became larger pieces of stone or clay, and gradually were developed into being containers when a stopper was added to protect and add to the longevity of the ink.
+These scribes began by using small ink palettes carved into pieces of stone with round hollows for each separate colour of ink.
+Over time, these palettes were developed into larger pieces of stone or clay, eventually becoming containers in which a stopper was added to protect and add to the longevity of the ink.

-As the art of writing travelled across the world animal horns began to be used as the material for making ink containers.
-To begin with, these inkwells were fairly basic and designed purely for purpose, with little ornamentation.
+As the art of writing spread across the world, animal horns began to be used as the material for making ink containers.
+To begin with, these inkwells were fairly basic and designed purely for practicality, with little ornamentation.

-Affluent travellers used inkwells specifically designed to be compact, housed within boxes which also held other writing equipment such as quills, ink, paste papers (used to seal letters) and a sander (to hold a fine sand, sprinkled to prevent ink smearing), medications and toiletries.
-Such boxes were known as compendiums.
+At the advent of the American Civil war (1861-65) the portable inkwell was developed.
+This was for the benefit of soldiers, who could now correspond from the battlefield.
+This compact and portable design was also beneficial to affluent travellers; for their purposes, inkwells would be housed within boxes known as compendiums, which also held other writing equipment such as quills, ink, paste papers (used to seal letters) and a sander (to hold a fine sand, sprinkled to prevent ink smearing), medications and toiletries.

-At the beginning of the nineteenth century, the Art Nouveau movement welcomed the use of feminine flowing shapes, flora and fauna across all mediums of art and design, so stationary such as inkwells and inkstands followed suits.
+At the beginning of the nineteenth century, the Art Nouveau movement welcomed the use of elegant feminine shapes and flora and fauna across all mediums of art and design.

-The invention of the typewriter in the 1870s spelled the demise of the inkwell, along with the first fully functional and reliable fountain pen being patented by Lewis Waterman in 1884.
-With increasingly practical fountain pens increasingly being produced in the twentieth century, the demand for inkwells fell to the point of obscurity, now being regarded as a rarity which is only owned by collectors.
+The invention of the typewriter in the 1870s, along with the first fully functional and reliable fountain pen being patented by Lewis Waterman (1884), together spelled the demise of the inkwell.
+With increasingly practical fountain pens being produced in the twentieth century, the demand for inkwells fell to the point of obscurity, predominately being regarded as a rarity and owned by collectors.
+Inkstands however in recent times have enjoyed a revival in popularity.
+Their practical nature, fine designs and often exceptional craftsmanship ensure they are a timeless, decorative and functional addition to any modern day home.